patelhitakshi28/Analysis-of-Rider-Metrics/README.md

 # Analysis-of-Rider-Metrics
-Analysis of Rider Metrics: Duration, Distance, and Calories Burned Approach for the provided task :
+Analysis of Rider Metrics: Duration, Distance, and Calories Burned

+# If you find this repo useful, give it a STAR
+Approach for the provided task :

 # Steps to be followed :